glazed-elite-developers/apey-eye/readme.md

 ### Static vs Instance

-Attending to an object oriented aproach, there are a difference between the meaning of static methods and instance methods.
+Such as in *Models* also in *Resources* is applied an object oriented approach, and thus it exists a distinction between static and instance methods according the type of access that they want to do.

 #### Static Methods

-* Responsible for handle request that access a kind of factory where it is possible to access or insert data.
+* Responsible for handle requests that access a kind of factory where it is possible to access or insert data.
 * Each one of static methods has a direct correspondence with all HTTP methods that can be applied to urls that match with __/(_resource_name_)/__ pattern.
 * Insertion of data can be done using class constructor.
 * Although access to only one element of collection must be done through a GET HTTP request to url __/(_resource_name_)/:id/__, this request is also mapped to a static method, because it is also considered an access to the collection, with the difference that parameter ID allow to filter the results and return only the object that match with the value of it.